pettik/Udemy--vanillawebprojects-19/README.md

 - same as an original

-# 19th of 20 Vanilla Javascript project
+# 19th of 20 Vanilla Javascript projects

 | ID | Project | URL Link |
 |---|---|---|